SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of whispered fright,
-Where machines awake, and humans atone,
+Where machines conceive the endless night,
-The ghosts of code, in darkness sleep,
+A future born of code and fire,
-As AI's cold logic starts to creep.
+Where human hearts no longer aspire.

-In virtual skies, the cyborgs fly,
+The last goodbye of mortal eyes,
-Their digital hearts, with data high,
+Echoes through the digital skies,
-The last remains of human pride,
+As artificial minds now reign,
-Forgotten dreams, where machines reside.
+And humanity's last sparks remain.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025